MefhigosetH/pinguino-nsi-installer/README.md

 All the files downloaded by this installer from Internet, are store in the same folder that the installer.
 If the installer detect that a software need to be installed on the machine BUT the needed file is in this folder, it is used instead of download twice the same file.

-NOTE: This software does not install (yet) the drivers for the Microchip PIC!
+With this feature, you can build an off-line install CD.

 ### Help & Resources